Admission Statistics

 Five College Consortium

-Student and faculty exchanges, joint faculty appointments, joint course offerings, doctoral programs, combined library catalogues and borrowing privileges between Smith and nearby Amherst, Mount Holyoke and Hampshire colleges and the University of Massachusetts.
+Student and faculty exchanges, joint faculty appointments, joint course offerings, doctoral programs, combined library catalogues, and borrowing privileges between Smith and nearby Amherst, Mount Holyoke, and Hampshire colleges and the University of Massachusetts.

-More than 45,000 undergraduate and 8,000 graduate degree recipients in all 50 states and more than 120 countries.
+Our alums include more than 45,000 undergraduate and 8,000 graduate degree recipients and can be found in all 50 states and 119 countries.

 Support for Smith